Blueprint Components and Configuration

 path: storage/results/filesystem

-• results dir: Storage for results in the filesystem, specified by path.
+• results dir: Stores data in the filesystem at the specified path.

 - name: WhileLoopOverCommits